jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 Next, the function calculates the maximum probability and predictions for each model.
 It iterates over a range of thresholds and filters the predictions based on the threshold.
 It calculates the accuracy and data coverage for each threshold and stores them in separate lists.

 Finally, the function generates a plot using the `confidence_filtering_data_vs_acc_plot` function from the `visualization_utils` module.
-The plot compares the accuracy and data coverage for each model at different thresholds.
-The plot can be saved to a file if an output directory is specified.
+The plot compares the accuracy and data coverage for each model and saves it to a file if an output directory is specified.

 ### **Function Details**
 The code defines a function `confidence_thresholding_data_vs_acc` that compares the accuracy of different models based on the confidence threshold of their predictions.